 See all MDF Fiji interventions

-In Timor-Leste, MDF works in Agribusiness and Greenfield Industries (Tourism and Manufacturing) and its focus is on:
+In Timor-Leste, MDF Phase 1 worked in Agribusiness and Greenfield Industries (Tourism and Manufacturing) and its focus was on:

 - Diversifying sectors away from oil and gas and agriculture to others.